gxjansen/Astro-CC2KS/README.md

 ## How It Works

 1. The plugin reads your Astro content collections from `src/content/config.ts`.
+If no config.ts exists yet, a default one will be created for you.
 2. It parses the collection schemas and transforms them into Keystatic field definitions.
 3. The plugin generates a `keystatic.generated.ts` file with these field definitions.
 4. If a `keystatic.config.ts` file doesn't exist, the plugin creates a default one that imports the generated collections.